 National Chinese Honor Society

-Sponsor: Ms. Tung
+Sponsor: Ms. Chu

 Description: The National Chinese Honor Society was established in November 1993.
 Its objective is to acknowledge the superior achievement of secondary students studying Chinese as a second language.
 The National Chinese Honor Society not only recognizes high scholastic achievement but also good character, leadership, and service.
 Juniors with a 3.0 GPA, 3.5 average in Chinese language, leadership experiences, and school/community service are eligible to submit the application in the spring.
 Induction for new members is in May.
 Members are required to tutor during lunch.

-Application: Students apply to the NCHS in the Fall (Seniors Only) or Spring.
+Application Process: Students apply to the NCHS in the Fall (Seniors Only) or Spring.

 National English Honor Society